ntustison/LAMNrFlows/Manuscript/methods.md

 numerical recommendations for stable positive-definite computations [@higham2002accuracy] and pair naturally with shrinkage used elsewhere in our conditional-Gaussian step [@ledoit2004well; @schafer2005shrinkage].
+Collectively, these changes reduce log-det explosions and latent outliers in deep multiscale flows while preserving exact likelihoods and invertibility.

 Training and validation splits are defined at the subject level, and each minibatch contains aligned multiview slices from matched subjects.
 Image data